ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 10: Number of partitions metric metadata" caption-side="top"}
+{: caption="Table 15: Number of partitions metric metadata" caption-side="top"}

 This is for information to help you monitor trends in your usage.
 Refer to [{{site.data.keyword.messagehub}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/EventStreams?topic=EventStreams-plan_choose){: new_window} to determine what the recommended limits are for your plan and cluster.

 ### Number of topics
 {: #ibm_eventstreams_instance_topics}

-The number of topics in an Event Streams instance
+The number of topics in an {{site.data.keyword.messagehub}} instance

 | Metadata | Description |
 |----------|-------------|